cosmos/developer-portal/hands-on-exercise/1-native/index.md

 ## Next up

-Before you [set up](./1-preparation.md) this exercise, prep everything by going through the section _[Setup Your Work Environment](/tutorials/2-setup/index.md)_.
+Before you set up this exercise, prep everything by going through the section _[Set Up Your Work Environment](/tutorials/2-setup/index.md)_.

-If your setup is ready to go, begin with the [next section](./1-ignitecli.md).
+If your setup is ready to go, begin with the [next section](./1-preparation.md).

 ## Developer Resources